-Warm, masculine, and definitely sexy, industrial chic is a style of decorating that just keeps getting more popular.
+Warm, masculine, and sexy, industrial chic is a style of decorating that keeps getting more popular.
 While it used to be reserved for converted lofts and factories, industrial chic is now being seen in all kinds of buildings – both urban and rural.

 What Is Industrial Chic